 For so long as Huntsman Corporation and ICI retain their ownership interests in our company, conflicts of interest could arise with respect to transactions involving business dealings between us and them, potential acquisitions of businesses or properties, the issuance of additional securities, the payment of dividends by us and other matters.
 See "Description of New Notes-Certain Covenants-Limitations on Transactions with Affiliates".
 In addition, most of our executive officers currently serve as executive officers and directors of various Huntsman companies or of ICI and its affiliates.
 Any such conflicts of interest could result in decisions that adversely affect our business.
-See "Company Background-Transaction Consideration- Sale of Equity Interests in Our Parent Company", "Management" and "Certain Relationships and Related Transactions" for more detailed descriptions of the relationships between our company and our subsidiaries, Huntsman Corporation and its affiliates, and ICI and its affiliates, and among the management of these companies.
+See "Prospectus Summary-Recent Developments-Pledge of the Membership Interests of Our Parent Company", "Management" and "Certain Relationships and Related Transactions" for more detailed descriptions of the relationships between our company and our subsidiaries, Huntsman Corporation and its affiliates, and ICI and its affiliates, and among the management of these companies.